 “So, the adventure is finally over,” said Soletus.

-Mien then told him, “It better be.
+Mien then muttered, “It better be.
 My head hurts too much to save anyone else.”